Andrej123456789/PekOS/README.md

+# PekOS and aquaOS merged into ReplexOS - https://github.com/StjepanBM1/ReplexOS - new Repo

-# TO NOTE >> PUT BOOT.SH INSIDE PekOS VERSION FOLDER
+## TO NOTE >> PUT BOOT.SH INSIDE PekOS VERSION FOLDER

 # About PekOS
 PekOS is a small OS made in assembly.
 I develop PekOS in my free time so updates might be slow